mi-schi/phpmd-extension/README.md

 ## ToDos

 - [ ] Rule against Train Wreck (getFoo()->getBar()->getMuh()->getMeh())
+- [ ] testCanAddTwoNumbers is better than testAdd
 - [ ] Rule for high cohesion (member variables are used by a lot of methods)
 - [ ] Rule against inline ifs (? '' : '')
 - [ ] Rule that a service should never call a controller